 "Center Cursors": Click to center the cursors symmetrically on the measurement window.
+"Appearance": Choose between a light or a dark theme for the scoutLink Control Software.

 4.3.3.
 "TRIGGER" Submenu

 Figure 4.10.: Trigger submenu

 In case the repetition rate of the laser under test is below 50 kHz the scoutLink has to be triggered with a synchronization signal.
 The trigger signal must have the same timing as the laser repetition rate in order to reconstruct a proper autocorrelation trace of the pulse train.
 The "TRIGGER" submenu contains settings of the electronic parameters to adapt the scoutLink optimally for the incoming trigger signal.
 For more details please refer to Section 4.4 on page 34.
 The following parameters are available: